Anders Theil

-Anders Theil (born March 3, 1970) is a Danish football manager and former player.
+Anders Theil (born 3 March 1970) is a Danish football manager and former player.
 He is currently Director of Sport at FC Roskilde.

-At BK Frem his contract was set to expire on June 30, 2011, but in July 2009 he left the club.
+At BK Frem his contract was set to expire on 30 June 2011, but in July 2009 he left the club.

 He then became assistant manager at FC Roskilde.
 When Roskilde-manager Carsten Broe was sacked at the end of the 2011–12 season, Theil was installed as caretaker manager.
 On 4 July 2012 he was given a more permanent contract.
 In June 2017 he was promoted and became Director of Sport at FC Roskilde.
 Following the departure of Morten Uddberg as manager in October 2020, Theil was made caretaker manager for the rest of 2020.
+When Jack Majgaard was sacked in April 2023, Theil was once again made caretaker of Roskilde.
+In October 2024 he became careakter again, when Mikkel Thygesen resigned.